September 29, 2025

-by Soundarya Jayaraman / February 14, 2025
+by Soundarya Jayaraman / September 29, 2025

-After three years of writing about cybersecurity, I’ve seen IT admins and business owners wrestle with one challenge again and again: finding the best firewall that’s actually secure, doesn’t drain the IT budget, and require hours of tinkering just to get basic protections in place.
+After three years of writing about cybersecurity, I’ve seen IT admins and business owners wrestle with one challenge again and again: finding the best firewall that’s actually secure, doesn’t drain the IT budget, and need hours of tinkering just to get basic protections in place.

-Some firewalls lock essential features, like intrusion prevention or VPN support, behind costly subscriptions, forcing you to pay extra for security you thought was included.
+Some firewalls lock essential features, such as intrusion prevention or VPN support, behind costly subscriptions, forcing you to pay extra for security that you thought was included.
 Others offer powerful protection but come with steep learning curves, requiring deep networking knowledge just to configure properly.
 And let’s be real.
 No one wants to spend half a day arguing with licensing servers when they should be focusing on stopping threats.

 And that’s just the start of the firewall headache.
 Do you go with hardware or software?
 Open-source or paid?
 Will your firewall slow down your network if you don’t size it right?
 Can you trust your basic router firewall, or is that just giving you a false sense of security?
 These are the exact questions I see IT pros debating every day.

-I get it and that’s why I’ve done the research.
+I get it, and that’s why I’ve done the research.
 I dug through hundreds of G2 reviews to understand what works and what doesn't, and in this guide, I’ll break down the 5 best firewall software options for 2025.
 Whether you’re a small business owner, an IT admin for a growing company, someone running a home office, or someone just looking for a firewall that works for your home lab, I’ve got you covered.

 If you’re looking for a firewall for personal use, some options on this list offer home-use versions.
 That said, this guide is primarily focused on business and enterprise firewalls.